 Several of our customers have asked for the ability to take action automatically under certain conditions.
-CopperEgg supports this capability using webhooks, as described in detail in CopperEgg Webhooks Part 1 and Part 2.
+CopperEgg supports this capability using webhooks, as described in detail in CopperEgg Webhooks Part 1

 The most requested use case is described as follows: